 No later than four weeks before a binding tender for sale of military equipment is submitted or a purchase contract is entered into, the ISP must be informed accordingly.
-In individual cases the ISP may prohibit tenders being submitted or contracts being entered into.
-The requirement for tender notification means a further control step in the export process and reduces the risk of the Swedish defence industry entering into contracts which, for example, would conflict with Swedish foreign policy.
+In individual cases, the ISP may prohibit that tenders are submitted or contracts entered into.
+The requirement for tender notification constitutes a further control step in the export process and reduces the risk of the Swedish defence industry entering into contracts which, for example, would stand in conflict with Swedish foreign policy.

-A tender notification need not be issued if the tender or contract exclusively relates to spare parts, components or technical assistance for equipment exported previously.
+A tender notification does not need to be issued if the tender or contract exclusively relates to spare parts, components or technical assistance for equipment previously exported.
 It is possible to apply for a general exemption from the duty of notification for particular equipment to specifically stated countries.
 Most major exporting companies obtain general exemptions for tenders worth less than SEK 500 million to countries within the European Union and certain other established partner countries.
 A large proportion of the tender notifications received by the ISP therefore relate to countries outside the circle of established partner countries.